conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/kubernetes.md

 ---
 sidebar_position: 2
 title: Kubernetes
-description: The below guide details how to deploy kubernetes resources to run Conduktor.
+description: The below guide details how to deploy Kubernetes resources to run Conduktor.
 ---
 # Kubernetes